openshift/cluster-etcd-operator/docs/etcd-tls-assets.md

     - `etcd-pod` - the first element in the list has a special meaning it is the static pod itself, and is to be installed in `/etc/kubernetes/manifests`.
     - `config` - an `EtcdConfig` file
-    - `etcd-serving-ca`, `etcd-peer-client-ca`, `etcd-metrics-proxy-serving-ca`, `etcd-metrics-proxy-client-ca`
-      - CA certs described above, copied from the `openshift-config` namespace by the resource sync controller described below.
+    - `etcd-all-bundles` serving and metrics CA certs described above, this ensures atomic static pod rollouts when a bundle changes.
+      The `etcd-cert-signer-controller` maintains both the `etcd-all-bundles` secret and the individual bundles it aggregates.
 * Secrets:
-    - `etcd-all-certs` includes all certs for all nodes in a single secret to reduce the complexity of managing the resources to watch.
-      The `etcd-signer` controller maintains both the `etcd-all-certs` secret and the node- and type-specific cert secrets it aggregates.
+    - `etcd-all-certs` includes all certs for all nodes in a single secret to reduce the complexity of managing the resources to watch and ensure atomic rollouts when a certificate changes.
+The `etcd-cert-signer-controller` maintains both the `etcd-all-certs` secret and the node- and type-specific cert secrets it aggregates.

 The unrevisioned resources destined for `/etc/kubernetes/static-pod-resources/etcd-certs` are:

 * Config maps:
     - `etcd-scripts`, `restore-etcd-pod` - etcd backup and restore scripts.
-    - `etcd-serving-ca`, `etcd-peer-client-ca`, `etcd-metrics-proxy-serving-ca`, `etcd-metrics-proxy-client-ca` - as above.
+    - `etcd-all-bundles` - as above.
 * Secrets:
     - `etcd-all-certs` as above.